firebase/firebaseui-web-react/README.md

 ## Server-Side Rendering (SSR)

-FirebaseUI React cannot be rendered on the serverside becasue the underlying, wrapped library ([FirebaseUI](https://npmjs.com/package/firebaseui) does not work server-side.
+FirebaseUI React cannot be rendered server-side because the underlying, wrapped library ([FirebaseUI](https://npmjs.com/package/firebaseui)) does not work server-side.

-You may still import and include the library in an app that uses SSR: there should be no errors but no elements will be rendered.
+You can still import and include this library in an app that uses SSR: there should be no errors but no elements will be rendered.

 ## Contributing